FXCM Review 2026

 Instrument Typical Spread Commission (if applicable) Overnight Swap (Approximate)

-USD/JPY 1.2 pips (Active Trader Account can be lower) Could be $4 per lot RT (depending on account) Varies (long/short rates)
+USD/JPY 1.2 pips (Active Trader account can be lower) Up to ~$4 per lot round turn (depending on account) Varies by long/short position

-Gold (XAU/USD) Average of 0.5 pips $0 (Spread-Only Model) Varies (often negative for long positions)
+Gold (XAU/USD) Around 0.5 pips on average $0 (Spread-Only Model) Varies (often negative for long positions)

-US30 (Dow Jones CFD) 2.0-3.0 points May apply on some accounts Depends on contract size/duration
+US30 (Dow Jones CFD) 2.0–3.0 points May apply on some accounts Depends on contract size and how long it’s held

-Bitcoin (BTC/USD) CFD Flexible spread, often around $25-$50 Variable or no direct commission Generally negative swap
+Bitcoin (BTC/USD) CFD Flexible spread, often around $25–$50 Variable or sometimes no direct commission Usually a negative swap

 FXCM Spreads